Team

 (Research Group Leader)

 Yulia is a cognitive neuroscientist with interests in everything related to speech and language.
 Prior to starting the lab in Tübingen, she worked as a postdoc at the University of California, San Francisco and got her PhD at the Freie Universitat and the Bernstein Center for Computational Neuroscience (BCCN) in Berlin.
-Outside science Yulia studies trilingual language acquisition with her son and waits for him to walk well enough to explore the hiking trails around Tuebingen.
+Outside science Yulia studies trilingual language acquisition with her two sons and waits for them to walk well enough to explore the hiking trails around Tuebingen.
 Yulia speaks Russian, German, Hebrew, and English in her day to day.
 She sometimes tries to speak Spanish and French, but mostly with little success.

 (PhD Student)